-The ICAAP (Internal Capital Adequacy Assessment Process) is the annual process by which institutions assess the adequacy of their capital with their internal measurements of the levels of risk generated by their usual activities.
+The ICAAP (Internal Capital Adequacy Assessment Process) is the process by which institutions assess the adequacy of their capital with their internal measurements of capital required to cover the risks generated by their usual activities.

 ICAAP is used by the supervisory authorities for the annual SREP.